Peter Ramage: Early life

-Born in Ashington, England, Ramage is the son of Iain Ramage, a former semi-professional rugby union player and international SRU referee, who was an assistant referee at both the 1999 and 2003 World Cup.
+Born in Ashington, Northumberland, Ramage is the son of Iain Ramage, a former semi-professional rugby union player and international SRU referee, who was an assistant referee at both the 1999 and 2003 World Cup.
 He grew up in Berwick-upon-Tweed, England, but moved to the Newcastle area at the age of twelve and attended Valley Gardens Middle School and Whitley Bay High School.

 As a youngster, Ramage was with Cramlington Juniors, the local boys' club, and then joined the Newcastle United academy, playing alongside his Valley Gardens schoolmate Steven Taylor.
 Growing up, he reflected on his childhood, saying: "When I started playing football he ran one of the junior teams I played for along with one of the other lads' dads.
 He didn't pressure me into playing rugby because he was a top player himself.
 But he's encouraged me, as have the rest of my family, but my dad's been the main one.
 I enjoy going.
 I love watching rugby and I love watching my dad.
 It's good to get away from football some time.
 When I was about 4 years old.
 It's just where I'm from.
 All I did was play football.
 My parents were strict of me to do my education and I was good at it.
 But I wanted to play football full time."
 Ramage also grew up supporting Newcastle United.

 Ramage is married to his wife, Tanisha and has two children.